-In simple terms, if we compare “one-stop” to “bus rides”, then the container is the bus and the cargo above is the passenger.
-They may just occupy a few seats or cubes and then come to the destination with the bus. ,Malaysia.
+To simplify the meaning.
+If we compare “one-stop” to a “bus ride”, the container is a bus and the cargo above is the passenger.
+They may just occupy a few seats or cubes and then come to the destination with the bus.
 However, there is a special passenger in this process, that is, “tax refund goods.”
 Some of these “tax rebates” cannot catch “one-stop” buses.
 They can only use the same bus with other “tax refund goods”.
-In other words, the two cannot be mixed together.
+The two cannot be combined, in other words.

 In fact, there is a third option, which is to find a freight company that has a “refund cabinet”, and the “tax return counter” is like a bus that only picks up special VIPs.
 This cabinet specializes in tax refunds, allowing manufacturers to claim 17% of their refunds.
-Export tax rebates can also be imported at low cost.
-Although this kind of tax refund counter is relatively small, it can still be found.
+Export tax rebates can also be imported at a low cost.
+Despite being rather small, this type of tax return counter is still present.
 Therefore, after we learned this information and later met the manufacturers who insisted on tax rebates, we knew that we must use the third option to reduce our costs.

 If you read this article and found it useful to you, please share it with your friends.
 Please check back for the second and third sections of the “Export Tax Rebates” series since a true understanding of this topic will transform your import career in ways you can only imagine.